-- In buying CTV, BCE promised to support "more local programming", to enable Canada's broadcasting system to "be better able to stand out in a fragmented and highly competitive market."91 Specifically, it agreed to increase the CTV A-Channel stations' local programming expenditures by \$30 million,92 to spend \$28.8 million on enhanced local news in Winnipeg, Regina, Saskatoon, Edmonton, Calgary and Vancouver;93 and to "keep the A-Channels in operation for at least three broadcast years starting 1 September 2011."94 Bell's localaveraging application does not address the impact of its proposal on these tangible benefits. - 112 Last year, for example, Bell told the CRTC at the LPIF hearing that audiences in small communities deserve the same level of service as those in larger centres:
+- 110 Bell has not explained how its proposal to periodically reduce the level of local programming available to the local communities it serves is consistent with its many public commitments to those communities. - In buying CTV, BCE promised to support "more local programming", to enable Canada's broadcasting system to "be better able to stand out in a fragmented and highly competitive market."90 Specifically, it agreed to increase the CTV A-Channel stations' local programming expenditures by \$30 million,91 to spend \$28.8 million on enhanced local news in Winnipeg, Regina, Saskatoon, Edmonton, Calgary and Vancouver;92 and to "keep the A-Channels in operation for at least three broadcast years starting 1 September 2011."93 Bell's localaveraging application does not address the impact of its proposal on these tangible benefits. - 112 Last year, for example, Bell told the CRTC at the LPIF hearing that audiences in small communities deserve the same level of service as those in larger centres: